wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman          Expires 17 June 2023                  [Page 3]
+Kumari & Hoffman          Expires 14 July 2023                  [Page 3]

-Internet-Draft               Reserve ALT TLD               December 2022
+Internet-Draft               Reserve ALT TLD                January 2023

    Note that using .alt as a pseudo-TLD does not mandate how the non-DNS